MCT-master/mct-master.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

 During a two-week period in late March 2022, we investigated the feasibility of conducting NMPs over commercial and private 5G networks, in collaboration with Telenor Research.
 On two separate occasions, we measured the stability, quality, and latency of transferring uncompressed audio and compressed video over the networks with high-end hardware and software utilities.
 When accepting borderline conditions on a private 5G network (5GNoW), we managed to push the audio RTT latency down to 75ms.
 However, in more realistic conditions on a first-generation commercial 5G, we achieved an analog RTT audio latency of 165ms and 116ms one-way latency for video.

-Compared with the RTT benchmarks mentioned in the introduction (25-30ms for audio and 125-200ms one-way for video), our 5G test results were not particularly promising.
+Compared with audio RTT benchmarks mentioned in the introduction (between 25-50ms), our 5G test results were not particularly promising.
 However, I believe we could conduct successful NMPs over 5G if we could get the audio analog RTT down between 50-70ms.
 There are many documented strategies for coping with latency-rich environments <small>[1]</small>.
 In fact, MCT students have recently explored some of these strategies in detail (read more [here](https://mct-master.github.io/portal/)).
 Also, considering that we had unfortunate testing conditions in Elverum, there is reason to be optimistic about achieving better RTT audio and video scores if we manage to resolve these issues at a later stage.

 On the other hand, although we can do more testing, some things we cannot mitigate.
 For instance, we cannot change how the 5G protocol is written, to some extent how our routers/modems choose to buffer, or the inherent instability of using wireless networks.
 Because of this, we have to be practical and make the best with what we can get.
-Moreover, lower latency should be possible then the Ultra-reliable low latency Communications (URLLC) feature of 5G will be implemented in the future on Telenor's network.
+Moreover, lower latency should be possible when the Ultra-Reliable Low Latency Communications (URLLC) feature of 5G is implemented on future Telenor networks.

 <div class="slideshow-container" id="summary">
     <div class="mySlides fade">